xtendui/xtendui/src/gatsby/markdown/components/card/option-css.md

 ## Size

 Classes for assigning size (e.g.: padding or font size).
-Add or remove selectors at your discretion
+Add or remove selectors at your discretion.

 <div class="table-scroll">